 |..||Index | Contact | Projects | Publications | Videos|

-Functions: With the spirit of inquiry, exorcise paradoxes possessing the human condition: perform diagnostic assessments; recommend prescriptions and treatments; provide a prognosis for sustainable objectives; and report findings inclusive of statistics informed by biographical accounts on predicaments that awaken the moral imagination to life as it is.
+Functions: With the spirit of inquiry, exorcise paradoxes possessing the human condition: perform diagnostic assessments; recommend prescriptive treatments; provide a prognosis for sustainable objectives; and report findings.

-Serve as an originator of field studies archived in the social psychology collections at the Bodleian Social Science Library of the University of Oxford, and the University of Cambridge Library.
+Be the originator of development studies composed of statistical research inform by biographical accounts on predicaments that awaken the moral imagination to life as it is; archived in the social psychology collections at the Bodleian Social Science Library of the University of Oxford, and the University of Cambridge Library.

-Philosophy: The confined logic of modernity, and errors by postmodern deconstructions of its rationales, secularists forgoing the existence of the spiritual, and postmodernists inverting errors as facts censuring its essence, have awakened the equal significance of science and metaphysics in the Postsecular Age.
+Philosophy: Given the confines of logic, and errors by postmodern deconstructions of its rationales, secularists forgoing the existence of the spiritual, and postmodernists inverting errors as facts censuring its essence, have awakened a Postsecular renaissance where empirical and psychical knowledge are of equal importance in human development.

-Focus: Compare and contrast education systems in open and closed societies where the balance of social order is farmed in open meadows in need of cultivation or enclosed walled gardens in need of fertilization.
+Focus: Examine education systems in open and closed societies where the balance of social order is farmed in wild fields in need of cultivation or behind walled gardens in need of fertilization.

-Where inviolable natural order governs the fields of human affairs, variety in need of education blossoms.
-Within the enclosed garden where capricious autocracy farms order, among the cocooned are wild flowers to weed-out.
+Where inviolable natural order governs the fields of human affairs, variety in need of education blossoms; within the enclosed garden where capricious authority farms order, among the cocooned are wild flowers to weed-out.

-He holds Model Teacher Credentials from the Bureau of Public Education with Foreign Expert Certification from the State Administration of Foreign Experts Affairs, China, where he is an advisor of English education.
-Presently, he is an observer of education development in Southeast Asia.
+He is a consultant and educator for the public school system, China (PRC), where he holds Model Teacher Credentials from the Bureau of Public Education with Foreign Expert Certification from the State Administration of Foreign Experts Affairs; concurrently, he is a multilateral observer of K-12 education development in Southeast Asia (Cambodia).